 The only major difference, compared with other manufacturers, is that EmTech setter trolleys are shipped as a pre-built, aluminium-welded construction, fully tested and quality controlled.
 Yes, our shipping costs are marginally higher, but the labour-saving cost associated with building a substantial number of trolleys on-site can be highly significant.
 The example below shows how many days labour can be saved for a typical hatchery construction.

-Many incubator manufacturers use a pneumatic turning system but EmTech are fully committed to their system which incorporates individual 24 VDC electrical actuators and guaranteeing a 45° turn angle for every single trolley – even on uneven floors.
+Many incubator manufacturers use a pneumatic turning system but EmTech are fully committed to their system which incorporates individual 24 VDC electrical actuators and guaranteeing a 43° to 45° turn angle for every single trolley – even on uneven floors.
 Being IP66 rated, it is safe and can be high-pressure washed without fear of water ingress.

 When compared with a pneumatic (compressed air) turning system, not only are there the benefits mentioned above, but there are substantial savings to be made on the associated capital equipment costs that, again, are not always apparent at the outset.